yazi-rs/yazi-rs.github.io/docs/plugins/types.md

 ### `is_regular` {#url.is_regular}

-Whether the file represented by the url is a regular file.
+Whether the file represented by the URL is a regular file.

 |      |           |
 | ---- | --------- |